 For more information about the WRECR program and how to use it, check out our Good to Know – Collision Reports video.

-Fingerprinting at Camano: on the 1st and 3rd Thursdays of every month from 1:30pm - 4:30pm (Winter Hours)
+Fingerprinting at Camano: on the 1st and 3rd Thursdays of every month from 1:30pm - 4:00pm

 Fingerprinting at South Whidbey: By appointment only

-Washington State Firearms Dealer License and Vendor Permits are issued between the hours of 9:00am - 3:00pm at the Coupeville Office only, Monday - Thursday
+EFFECTIVE JULY 1st Washington State Firearms Dealer License and Vendor Permits are issued between the hours of 9:00am - 3:00pm at the Coupeville Office only, Tuesday - Friday